webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 1. At the bottom of the window click the "Play" button or press `Ctrl/Cmd+Enter`

 Our code is now loaded into the browser, and we can interact with it directly.
-In order to run our new behvaior, open the `Console` tab in the Developer Tools and run the following code:
+In order to run our new behavior, open the `Console` tab in the Developer Tools and run the following code:

 ```javascript